NASA-DEVELOP/RAiN/2017SUM_GSFC_NigerWater_README.md

 Age Demographics: WorldPop.
 Divided into appropriate demographics for Niger.
 Saved as assets

-Oxford – Malaria % under 5 infected: Oxford MAP Plasmodium Falciparum Malaria in Africa.
+Oxford â€“ Malaria % under 5 infected: Oxford MAP Plasmodium Falciparum Malaria in Africa.
 Dynamic in GEE

 Major Health Sites: NASA SEDAC.
 Saved as asset

-GRACE – Groundwater Change: This is a SAMPLE LAYER of model data, provided by Bailing Li at NASA GSFC.
+GRACE â€“ Groundwater Change: This is a SAMPLE LAYER of model data, provided by Bailing Li at NASA GSFC.
 Saved as asset

-MODIS – Land Surface Temperature: Dynamic in GEE
+MODIS â€“ Land Surface Temperature: Dynamic in GEE

-GPM – Rainfall: Dynamic in GEE
+GPM â€“ Rainfall: Dynamic in GEE

-TRMM – Rainfall: Dynamic in GEE
+TRMM â€“ Rainfall: Dynamic in GEE

-CHIRPS – Rainfall: Dynamic in GEE
+CHIRPS â€“ Rainfall: Dynamic in GEE

-MODIS NDVI – Vegetation Greenness: Dynamic in GEE
+MODIS NDVI â€“ Vegetation Greenness: Dynamic in GEE

-MODIS NDDI – Drought Index: Calculated from NDVI and NDWI in GEE.
+MODIS NDDI â€“ Drought Index: Calculated from NDVI and NDWI in GEE.
 Dynamic in GEE

 Contact
 ---------